Improve Your Brand in 5 Steps — Do These Areas Of Your Brand Live Up To Your Brand Promise?

 When you do hire a new employee, their first day experience should reflect your brand’s values.
 How do you treat them on their first day?
 Do you show them the ropes or leave them to figure things out on their own?
 Employees are key promoters of your brand, meaning it’s crucial that they “get it” on day one.

 We’ve only scratched the surface with this post.
 Bareknuckle provides brand design, messaging and the strategy to tie everything together.
-If your brand’s swing needs some follow through, buy us a beer and we’ll get to it.
+If you need to improve your brand, buy us a beer and we’ll get to it.